 How much are you required to withdraw from your retirement account?

-Once you reach age 72, the IRS requires you to withdraw a minimum amount of money each year from your retirement account.
 This amount, also known as your Required Minimum Distribution (RMD), is determined by your age and account balance — so it changes each year.

 Do you have multiple IRAs?
 Even though you must calculate each account individually, you can take your total RMD amount from one account or many.